Teacher Development Programs

-These programs, offered through SOLES' partnership with the Division of Professional and Continuing Education, are offered 100% online.
+These programs, offered through SOLES' partnership with USD's Division of Professional and Continuing Education, are offered 100% online.

-The M.Ed. in Universal Design for Learning explores approaches to classroom design and curriculum development that support equal learning opportunities for all students.
+The MEd in Inclusive Learning: Special Education and Universal Design explores approaches to classroom design and curriculum development that support equal learning opportunities for all students.
 It is appropriate for special education and general education K-12 teachers concerned about ensuring equity and access for all students in their schools and classrooms.

-The M.Ed. in 21st Century Literacies explores the use of technology to support reading, writing and language development while prioritizing the 21st century skills of critical thinking, collaboration, communication, and creativity.
+The MEd in Literacy and Digital Learning explores the use of technology to support reading, writing and language development while prioritizing the 21st century skills of critical thinking, collaboration, communication, and creativity.
 It is appropriate for English and Language Arts teachers, elementary educators, and content area teachers.

 The Mobile Technology Learning Certificate is a unique online program that equips teachers and school leaders with the skills needed to be effective educators in a mobile technology learning environment.
 Explore ways existing and emerging technologies, such as iPads, iPods, cell phones, Netbooks, and e-readers, are becoming learning tools and how they can be integrated into the classroom.